SRT / VTT / ASS Subtitle Formats

 - Here,

-Completely Opaque: The color is completely opaque, i.e., the color display effect is most obvious.
+Fully Opaque: The color is completely opaque, that is, the color display effect is the most obvious.
 The representation is

 &HFFBBGGRR